Wolfgang Tillmans photographs Frank Ocean for ‘Boys Don’t Cry’ magazine

 In addition to his Boys Don’t Cry and Blonde photo contributions, Tillmans also performed his new song “Device Control” on Ocean’s visual album Endless.

 The portraits from “I’m a Morning Person,” magazine scans, and related photography and artwork are all available below.
+For more by Wolfgang Tillmans, follow him on Instagram, YouTube, and Amazon Books; check out his portfolio via David Zwirner or his website.

 Photography: